 IACS will present two awards at the next ICC in San Diego – the International Catalysis Award and the Heinz Heinemann Award.
 The recipients of these awards will be selected by the IACS Awards Committee and be announced in due time.
-Both recipients will be invited to present a plenary lecture at the 17th ICC in San Diego, China.
+Both recipients will be invited to present a plenary lecture at the 17th ICC in San Diego, US.
 More details about the IACS Awards could be found below.

 The nomination package, in addition to the nomination form reported below, should contain the following elements:

 1. A nomination letter with the identification and evaluation of the accomplishments on which the nomination is based (maximum of two double spaced pages).